Certified e-Discovery Specialist Canada Practice Test

 - Artificial Intelligence (AI): Using AI for tasks like predictive coding or document clustering.

-- Machine Learning: Algorithms that Strengthen e-discovery efficiency through pattern recognition.
+- Machine Learning: Algorithms that Excellerate e-discovery efficiency through pattern recognition.

 - Continuous Active Learning (CAL): A TAR method that continuously refines document prioritization.